siphosenkosindhlovu/trombi/README.md

 To understand how the data for the blocks is rendered please see the `data` section under the `Globals` side menu.

+First run `npm install` to install all packages

 To start development, run the command `npm run dev` on the command.
 This will start compiling JS and CSS from `./src` into `./assets`.
 It updates on change.

 To make a production build run `npm run build`